Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_logistics/packer.md

 The ["Pack"] task is used to load items into the provided container.
 By default, the packer can take any item (the * symbol) and the maximum possible amount of it.
 This can be changed by selecting a different mode.
 You can choose between taking in a select number of inventory slots, or number of items.
 The amount can be specified in the interface, in the input field below.
 # details_3
 The ["Use OreDict"] switch determines whether items with the same Ore Dictionary key will be matched.
-The ["NBT Sensitive"] switch determines weather the item has to have the same NBT tag as the one provided.
+The ["NBT Sensitive"] switch determines whether the item has to have the same NBT tag as the one provided.
 This is disabled by default.
 # details_4
 The ["Unpack"], ["Fill"], ["Unfill"], ["Charge"] and ["Discharge"] tasks work in a similar way as the ["Pack"] task.
 For fluids, ["Slots"] are tanks and the amount is the fluid amount in mB.
 For energy, only the amount is taken into consideration.
+Refer to [Upgrades](#upgrades) for details on what can be installed.
 # data_1
 |[data_variable]{type:"string", direction:"in", letter:"c", name:"Command", description:"Possible values: add, remove, clear."}|
 |[data_variable]{type:"string", direction:"in", letter:"a", name:"Action", description:"Possible Values: item, fluid, energy."}|